-For fiscal year 2022-23, the BMPO anticipates spending \$1,006,000, with funding from the FHWA, FTA, and ODOT.
+For fiscal year 2023-24, the BMPO anticipates spending \$935,400 with funding from the FHWA, FTA, and ODOT.

-There are several priority issues that need to be addressed during fiscal year 2022-23.
-The top priority item is to complete Phase 2 of the update to the Metropolitan Transportation Plan (MTP).
-Other priorities include using ODOT grant funds to implement parts of the Bend and Deschutes County Transportation Safety Action Plans, initiating and managing the TGM funded mobility hubs project, allocating the federal COVID relief funding, completing significant updates to the transportation model, initiating work on the US20 Refinement Plan (ODOT project) and Reed Market Corridor Study (ODOT and City of Bend project), and working with ODOT and the other MPOs on a new household travel survey.
-Additionally, staff will continue to assist ODOT staff as they develop the US97/Baker Road Interchange Area Management Plan.
+There are several priority issues that will be addressed during fiscal year 2023-24.
+The top priority is to complete an update of the Metropolitan Transportation Plan (MTP).
+The MTP update must be completed by September 2024 to stay compliant with federal regulations.
+Other priorities include using ODOT grant funds to implement parts of the Bend and Deschutes County Transportation Safety Action Plans, allocating the remaining federal COVID relief funding, completing significant updates to the transportation model, completing the US20 Refinement Plan and the US97/Baker Road Interchange Area Management Plan (ODOT projects), working with ODOT and the other MPOs to complete a new household travel survey, and initiating an update to the Bend Transportation Safety Action Plan.